 In the courtyard behind the building, there is a playground for children.
 It is also a nice place to sit and enjoy a cup of coffee in the sun.

 We have some toys in the playground that all children can play with.

 We also have an area for the older children where they can play basketball and soccer.

 Here is the courtyard seen from the terrace.

 This is the back entrance to the house.
 You must have a special key and a personal code to get into Kvindehjemmet.
 The house is watched at all times.

 You can call us 24/7 at 35 81 98 45.

 You can also visit us at our address 24/7 – you do not need a referral.

-Or you can send an email to firstname.lastname@example.org (it will be replied to on all weekdays in the daytime).
+All other enquiries must be sent to email@example.com (we will reply on all weekdays in the daytime).